AaronoKwok/AaronoKwok/README.md

 ## 🌱 Growth

-- Lately, I've been learning NodeJS and Express!
+- Lately, I've been learning MERN for backend development!

 ## 💼 Projects